fbpx

 Email

 We are now seeing professional athletes absolutely dominate their postoperative rehabilitation.
-Adrian Peterson is now going to be the poster-boy for return to sports after ACL surgery after tearing up the league and winning NFL MVP just months after having ACL reconstruction surgery.
+Several years ago, Adrian Peterson was the poster boy for returning to sports after ACL surgery, after tearing up the league, and after winning the NFL MVP just months after having ACL reconstruction surgery.
 While, AP is definitely the exception, not the rule, the postoperative rehabilitation is a huge factor in determining how well people recover from surgery.

-Despite these stories of elite level athletes returning from ACL surgery so quickly, current research tends to lean towards delaying return to sport to maximize outcomes in most people.
-The rate of return to sport and postoperative failures is simply to high.
+Despite these stories of elite-level athletes returning from ACL surgery so quickly, current research tends to lean towards delaying return to sport to maximize outcomes for most people.
+The rate of return to sport and postoperative failures is simply too high.

 The Keys to ACL Rehabilitation